-All positions are employed by the Educational Service Provider(s) and are outlined in the Educational Service Provider Agreement(s) included in this Schedule.
+All positions are employed by Genesee Education Consultant Services, Inc., and are outlined in the Educational Service Provider Agreement included in this Schedule.

 Position Responsibilities

 Following are the categories into which Academy staff fall.
 Descriptions for all positions employed by or assigned to the Academy are available at the Academy.